bolajidevops/greenwood-library-website/README.md

 ![alt text](images/image14.png)
 ![alt text](images/images15.png)

 Images above shows how a pull request was raised for Morgan's work and how it was merge to the main branch to keep the project updated.

+### Jamie's Task: Updating Events Page

+ A branch was created for Jamie named "update-events" and a new file called *update-events.html* was created to represent the book reviews section of the project.
+This file (*update-events.html*) contains Morgan's codes in building the **Update-Events** Section of the project.